Child Law Solicitors

 Our child law expertise includes:

-- Arranging child residence and contact – where children will live most of the time and how much time they will spend with each parent.
+• Child arrangements and contact – where children will live most of the time and how much time they will spend with each parent.

 It is critical that issues relating to any children are handled with the utmost care and sensitivity.
 The courts encourage parents to try to agree the arrangements between them.
 Failing this, if parents can't reach agreement, then the courts have wide-ranging powers to intervene in the best interests of the children.